ShivamBunge/KBC_game/README.md

 # KBC_game
-Millonaire/KBC like game using Python( Tkinter?Pygame)
+Millonaire/KBC like game using Python( Tkinter/Pygame)
+The directory for the main file is venv\KBC.py